pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_text.rst

-Here :obj:`text_tokenizer` maps a list of sentences into a dictionary of PyTorch Tensors, in mini-batch, where :obj:`batch_size` represents the batch size.
+Here :obj:`text_tokenizer` maps a list of sentences into a dictionary of PyTorch Tensors, which are text model inputs.
+This tokenization is processed in mini-batch, where :obj:`batch_size` represents the batch size.
+Because usually tokenizer runs fast and costs relatively low memory, you can specify some large batch size here.
-Also, notice that we allow user to specify a dictionary of :obj:`text_tokenizer`s for different text columns with :class:`stype.text_tokenized<torch_frame.stype>`.
+Also, notice that we allow to specify a dictionary of :obj:`text_tokenizer` for different text columns with :class:`stype.text_tokenized<torch_frame.stype>`.